cairodavila/bckp-docker/README.md

 - stopping your DB container briefly avoids inconsistent DB files
 - run `rclone check` afterwards if you need end‑to‑end integrity

 enjoy rock‑solid, configurable Docker‑Compose volume backups to any S3 endpoint! 🚀

+## license

+this project is licensed under the GNU General Public License v3.0. see the LICENSE file for details.

+## citation

+if you use this project, please acknowledge the following facilitators and co‑authors:

+**facilitators:**
+- Roo Code
+- OpenRouter
+- OpenAI
+- Google DeepMind

+**co‑authors:**
+- GPT‑4.1
+- o4 mini
+- Gemini 2.5 Pro